copenlu/stat-nlp-book/README.md

 the top-level [overview page (local-link)](http://localhost:8888/notebooks/overview.ipynb).

 ## Pull new content regularly
-Receive notificationf for new updates by "Watch" -ing the repo.
+Receive notifications for new updates by "Watch" -ing the repo.